 1998 was Wayside Fire Depts.
 100th year in operation.
 The Fire Dept. had a 2-day picnic on August 15-16 with, the Wayside-Morrison Concert Band, fireworks, games, rides, water fights, and a vintage parade.
 The Picnic was a great success.

-In 1999 an ISI Thermal Imaging Camera was purchased for $17,245.00, part of the money used was donated from local residents.
-The Camera is kept in the van, with all the other special tools needed at a fire.
+In 1999 an ISI Thermal Imaging Camera was purchased for $17,245.00, part of the money used was donated by local residents.
+The Camera is kept in the van, with all the other special tools needed for a fire.

 In spring 2001 a master stream Deluge gun with a 4″ Stroz fitting was purchased and was used a few weeks later at Dan Natzke’s barn fire.

-During the winter of 2003 the Fire Dept. formed a committee to apply for a FEMMA Grant, an application was completed and awarded in 2003 for 10 new ISI SCBA’s with 10 spare composite tanks, and 30 complete sets of turnout gear one for each member.
-A new portable hose tester, and smoke machine was also purchased at that time.
-As a part of the FEMMA Grant the Fire Dept. received a 15 kw light tower from the Brown County Fire Chief’s Association.
-The fire dept, will house and maintain the unit, and will be shared with other local dept, when needed.
+During the winter of 2003 the Fire Dept. formed a committee to apply for a FEMA Grant, an application was completed and awarded in 2003 for 10 new ISI SCBA’s with 10 spare composite tanks, and 30 complete sets of turnout gear one for each member.
+A new portable hose tester and smoke machine were also purchased at that time.
+As a part of the FEMA Grant the Fire Dept. received a 15 kw light tower from the Brown County Fire Chief’s Association.
+The fire department will house and maintain the unit, and will be shared with other local departments when needed.

 Early winter of 2006 the Fire Dept. voted to start updating its pagers with monitor 5’s.
 A vote was made to replace 5 pagers and 2 portable radios every year, so all will be replaced by the mandated 2012.
 The old monitor 3, & 4’s were sold on E-Bay for around $100.00 apiece, the proceeds were used to buy new pagers.

 During the fall of 2008 the Fire Dept. chief and asst. chief attended monthly meetings with other Depts.
 On setting up and starting the depts.
 MABA’s box cards.
-Mutual Aid Box Alarm is a pre planned mutual aid agreement and automatic dispatching system.
-Basically we preplan a worse case incident, write down the equipment we would need on the box card, and when that incident occurs we tell the dispatcher to look at that box card and dispatch all equipment on the card line per line.
+Mutual Aid Box Alarm is a pre-planned mutual aid agreement and automatic dispatching system.
+Basically, we pre-plan a worse case incident, write down the equipment we would need on the box card, and when that incident occurs we tell the dispatcher to look at that box card and dispatch all equipment on the card line per line.
 Previously the Fire Dept. had to tell the dispatcher exactly the Dept. and the equipment needed.
 During this process much time was lost, and terminology confusion on the dispatchers end.
 This system is what the city Depts. have used for years, but it is new to the rural Depts.
-The State has mandated its use in 2003, the County has adopted it and is now used County wide, and soon State wide.
-It will relive congestion at the dispatch center, and speed up response of incoming mutual aid.
+The State has mandated its use in 2003, the County has adopted it and is now used countywide, and soon statewide.
+It will relieve congestion at the dispatch center, and speed up the response of incoming mutual aid.

-In the winter of 2008 the Fire Dept. had given the truck committee the go ahead to finalize the bid on a new fire engine.
+In the winter of 2008 the Fire Dept. had given the truck committee the go-ahead to finalize the bid on a new fire engine.
 During the process of bidding and the following of new MABA’s guidelines, the committee agreed to start bidding on a 4-man custom cab truck.
 The prior revised bids were for a 2-door commercial cab truck, the price from Pierce was $310,000; Rosenbauer $290,000; and Darley $325,000.
-The bids on a 4-man custom cab was Pierce $340,000; Rosenbauer $345,000.
-The contract was voted on by the members in June, 14 yes 1 no, to purchase the engine from Jeff Hendricks at Pierce manufacturing in Appleton .
+The bids on a 4-man custom cab were Pierce $340,000; Rosenbauer $345,000.
+The contract was voted on by the members in June, 14 yes 1 no, to purchase the engine from Jeff Hendricks at Pierce manufacturing in Appleton.
 The new engine will be delivered in early March 2009.
 This new engine is expected to be in-service for 30 years or more.
 During the bidding process the committee learned with the rising cost to build, new NFPA regulations, and new EPA emission regulations this same fire engine will cost close to $1,000,000 in only a few years.
-Like wise if this same engine was purchased a year or two prior it would have cost about $50,000 less.
-This new fire engine was ordered with everything needed to full the current demands, and suit the future needs of a growing community.
+Likewise, if this same engine was purchased a year or two prior it would have cost about $50,000 less.
+This new fire engine was ordered with everything needed to full the current demands and suit the future needs of a growing community.